Other Financial Assistance

 Native American Assistance

-Application forms are available from a Tribal Agency or from the Office of Financial Aid at Dickinson State University.
+Application forms are available from a Tribal Agency or from our Financial Aid office.

 Rehabilitation Consulting and Services

-Rehabilitation Consulting and Services assists students with physical limitations or health problems.
-Students who wish to apply must contact their local Division of Vocational Rehabilitation Office at Bismarck, Dickinson, Jamestown, Fargo, Minot, Grand Forks, Devils Lake, or Williston.
+Rehabilitation Consulting and Services helps students with physical limitations or health problems.
+If you wish to apply, you must contact your local Division of Vocational Rehabilitation Office at Bismarck, Dickinson, Jamestown, Fargo, Minot, Grand Forks, Devils Lake, or Williston.

 North Dakota Job Service